cahute/cahute/docs/topics/protocols/seven/flows.rst

 .. warning::

-    Over USB, the device may not be able to send any data until a special USB control flow is run; see :ref:`usb-device-enabling` for more information.
+    Over USB, the device may not be able to send any data until a special USB control flow is run; see
+    :ref:`transport-serial-over-usb-bulk-enable-control-flow` for more
+    information.

 The initial check packet is a check packet of subtype ``00``; see